Diving sites

 Bajo Del Diablo

-Location: A few kilometers off the coast of Isla del Caño, accessible only by boat from Drake Bay or Uvita.
+Location: A few kilometers off Isla del Caño.

 📏 Depth & Topography